temporalio/documentation/docs/typescript/workflows.md

 ### Workflow Utility Libraries

 As you build up strong opinions of how you'd like to compose behavior, you may want to publish reusable Temporal utility function or Temporal Workflow libraries.
 Let us know and we'd be happy to feature them here!

+  - [temporal-time-utils](https://www.npmjs.com/package/temporal-time-utils): Contains reusable versions of `sleepUntil`, `UpdatableTimer`, and `ScheduleWorkflow` described on this page.

 Just keep in mind the difference between utility functions (deterministic, uses Workflow APIs but have to be inlined into Workflows rather than used standalone) and Workflow functions (can be used standalone, and subject to all Workflow limitations, including that all args and results must be JSON-serializable.)